NBTC League: 2022–present: Return of NBTC

 The NBTC made its return in 2022 with the Global Games, a series of international NBTC Finals qualifiers for Filipinos in different parts of the world.
 The games lasted from July to November with 7 international teams heading to the nationals.
 They league opened up the tournament to local club teams, with local qualifiers beginning in August 2022.
 In the NBTC rankings for that season, Jared Bahay, from SHS – Ateneo, became the first player from the province to be ranked as the best high school player in the country.

 24 teams participated in the National Finals' return.
 San Beda was supposed to participate, but backed out with Ateneo taking its place.
 In the semis, Bahay faced NU, which was led by Reinhard Jumamoy, the third-ranked player in the country.
 Jumamoy was able to lead NU back to the finals with a double overtime win over Ateneo.
 In the Finals, NU won its third straight championship over Fil-Am Nation Select.
 Jumamoy swept the awards winning both MOP awards, Best Defensive Player, and a spot on the Mythical Five.

 In 2024, 32 teams participated with 16 regional teams, two NCR representatives, two wildcard entries, and seven global squads.
 In the first round, Fil-Am Nation took down defending champions NU, opening the door for a new champion for the first time since 2017.
 For the first time since international teams started participating in the NBTC National Finals in 2016, international teams won both Division 1 & Division 2 titles, with Fil-Am Nation Select–USA winning Division 1 and Top Flight Sports-Canada West winning Division 2.
+Fil-Am Nation went on to win the next two editions from 2025 to 2026, completing a three-peat.